pweerd/photoalbum/getting_started.md

 The Google services are free if you do only a limited requests per month (order of magnitude: 10000 requests per month).
 For personal use, this is more than enough.
 Therefore, if you want to make use of Google services, you need to get api-keys and put them in the `settings.xml` of your album website.

 Google maps will be used if you want to view the photo on the map (if coordinates are available).
 You can reach the map via the context menu of a photo with coordinates.
+This option is only shown if you enabled the map!
+Enabling is done by modifying the settings.xml:

+- Mark the maps node being active

+- Creating a Google api-key in the Google console via [](https://console.cloud.google.com/google/maps-apis/overview) and fill that key in the `map/google` element.

+If your website is accessible over the internet, you need a browser-key that allows access from your public domain (as referer).
+If the album website is for internal use only, you need a server-key that enables access from your public IP.
+You can get your public IP via [](https://www.whatsmyip.org/) .

 Google places will be used if the location service of the Bitmanager cannot resolve the location.
-The Bitmanager service is based on open source data from geonames.org
+The Bitmanager service is based on open source data from `geonames.org`.
+You can enable this service by requesting a server-key in the Google console for the Google Places API.
+The server key needs to give access to the Bitmanager server at IP: `45.142.234.255`.
+This key should be filled in the `mainindex/search/searchers/searcher` element.
+See the `settings.xml` for details.

+***Warning***: you might want to set quota's and price limits.
+For small sites you probably never reach the limit where you are getting billed, but you never know!

+In case you need a server-key for both maps as places, you can use the same key, but with 2 allowed IP's.